Growing Up Digital – Finding Balance

 - Sprout Maker Station apps: Pianotime, Origami Apprentice, Craft Studio, Anatomy 4D, Stop Motion, Video Capture, and more.

-Have you downloaded the Hoopla and Overdrive apps to your devices?
+Have you downloaded the Hoopla, Libby, and Tumblrbooks apps to your devices?

 Your family can borrow or stream eBooks, audiobooks, movies, music, comics, magazines, or television shows using the library’s Hoopla, Ohio Digital Library, and Tumblebooks digital collections.
-Both Hoopla and the Ohio Digital Library (its app is called Overdrive) have apps to make using them on your mobile device more convenient.
+All three have apps to make using them on your mobile device more convenient.
 You may download these apps from your device’s app store.

 The Hoopla app has an easy way to browse for kid-friendly content: Kids Mode!
 To try it, go to the Settings menu of the Hoopla app on your mobile device.
 Then flip the toggle to turn Kids Mode on or off.

 Tumblebooks offers an online collection of audio/visual picture books, chapter books, read alongs, graphic novels, math stories, and nonfiction which teach kids the joy of reading in a format they'll love.
 TumbleBooks are created by adding animation, sound, music and narration to existing books in order to produce an electronic book which you can read, or have read to you.
 There are also videos to watch and language learning stories in Spanish and French to listen to and read.
-There are games and puzzles to play as well!
+There are games and puzzles to play as well, and a brand new app developed for users like you!

 More information and help using these collections and their apps is available below, or we’d love to help you in person in the library!